corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 }
 ```

+### Make the `MarsVoucher` class transmissible on the Corda RPC Client

+The Corda RPC Client takes in JSON parameters.
+You must pass JSON parameters if you want the output to be returned over RPC.
+All of your CorDapp's external interactions are now performed via HTTP-RPC REST APIs.
+The node will return information in the same way.

+Add a `JsonRepresentable` to `MarsVoucher` to ensure that it can be transmitted over RPC.

-### Add the JSON representable data class
+#### Add the JSON representable data class

 Place the private variables you just defined in a JSON representable data class outside of the `MarsVoucher` class.
-This sets up a template that the node uses to send this data class to the RPC client.
+This sets up a template that the node uses to send this data class to the RPC Client.

 After you've added this data class, your code should look like this: